EU Commission freezes airline carbon emissions law

 BRUSSELS The European Union will freeze for a year its rule that all airlines must pay for their carbon emissions for flights into and out of EU airports, the EU executive said, following threats of international retaliation.

-Flights by within the European Union will still have to pay for their carbon emissions.
-The year-long exemption will apply to flights linking EU airports to countries outside of the bloc.
+Flights within the European Union will still have to pay for their carbon emissions.
+The year-long exemption will apply to flights linking EU airports to countries outside the bloc, a move welcomed by U.S. and Asian officials.

 Climate Commissioner Connie Hedegaard said she had agreed "to stop the clock" to create a positive atmosphere for international talks on an alternative global plan to tackle airline emissions.

-"But let me be very clear: if this exercise does not deliver - and I hope it does - then needless to say we are back to where we are today with the EU ETS.
+"But let me be very clear: if this exercise does not deliver -- and I hope it does -- then, needless to say, we are back to where we are today with the EU ETS (emissions trading scheme).
 Automatically."

 The United States, China and India have put intense pressure on the European Union.
 Debate in the U.S. Congress is set to resume this week on legislation to counter the EU rules.

-"While I am pleased the EU has temporarily suspended its efforts to unilaterally impose a tax on our airlines flying over U.S. and international airspace, the EU's announcement does not rule out future efforts to tax foreign carriers," said Senator John Thune, who has led the push for the blocking law in the U.S. Senate.
+"While I am pleased the EU has temporarily suspended its efforts to unilaterally impose a tax on our airlines flying over U.S. and international airspace, the EU's announcement does not rule out future efforts to tax foreign carriers," said Senator John Thune, who led efforts in the U.S. Senate to block the law.

+China likewise also opposed what it said was the EU's unilateral move and prefers to work under mechanisms such as the U.N.
+Framework Convention on Climate Change (UNFCCC).

+"China always maintains that under the multilateral mechanism, such as the UNFCCC, ... international cooperation should be carried out to tackle climate change," Chinese Foreign Ministry spokesman Hong Lei told reporters in Beijing.

-EU member states still have to formally endorse the Commission's proposed freeze.
-Hedegaard said she had informed representatives of all 27 member states of the Commission's plan but could not specify how long the EU approval process might take.
+EU member states must still formally endorse the Commission's proposed freeze.
+Hedegaard said she had told representatives of all 27 member states of the plan but could not say how long the EU approval process might take.

-Representing Europe's biggest economy, German Environment Minister Peter Altmaier said the Commission decision was justified.

 Some airline associations welcomed Monday's announcement, but said the moratorium meant EU carriers operating flights within the bloc could be at a competitive disadvantage.

-"The Commission, with today's decision, has moved further than necessary given the little progress made so far at ICAO level," Bill Hemmings, programme manager at campaign group T&E, said.
-"There is no excuse for inaction left."
+"The Commission, with today's decision, has moved further than necessary, given the little progress made so far at ICAO level," said Bill Hemmings, program manager at campaign group T&E. "There is no excuse for inaction left."

+Herdman also said the ICAO was the right forum for a global agreement.
+"The alternative would be disastrous -- a patchwork of overlapping national schemes and punitive taxes."

 The European Union agreed on its law after more than a decade of talks at the ICAO failed to find a way to curb aviation emissions.
 It always said it would modify its legislation if the ICAO could deliver an alternative.